-President Shepherd: I want a plain, ordinary, non-bullet-proof vehicle!
+President Andrew Shepherd: I want a plain, ordinary, non-bullet-proof vehicle!

 A.J.: And how do you plan to [get Sydney back], sir?

-President Shepherd: Well, I haven't worked that out yet.
+President Andrew Shepherd: Well, I haven't worked that out yet.
 But I suspect groveling will be involved.

-Shepherd attempts to order flowers for Sydney himself to the confusion of his staff.
-A big giant ball of Hilarity Ensues.
-To elaborate:
+- Shepherd attempts to order flowers for Sydney himself to the confusion of his staff.
+And fails:

-Which becomes a Brick Joke: sometime later, Shepherd makes a personal visit to the florist and mentions that the President of the United States did make the call.
+- Which becomes a Brick Joke: sometime later, Shepherd makes a personal visit to the florist and mentions that the President of the United States did make the call.
 The florist faints on the spot.
-"Yep, she remembered."

-The state dinner discussion of Julius Caesar, leading to Shepherd slapping the table and declaring, "More beheadings at the White House!"
+- The state dinner discussion of Louis XIV and Marie Antoinette, leading to Shepherd slapping the table and declaring, "More beheadings at the White House!"